Skip to main content

 Project mobility priorities

-Metro gathered community feedback in multiple ways in Phase 1 and worked with the Mobility Board to prioritize the five main priorities below.
-Metro used these priorities to inform the Phase 2 transit network.
+Metro gathered community feedback in multiple ways in Phase 1 and worked with the Mobility Board to set the five main priorities below.
+Metro used these priorities to inform the proposed changes to the transit network.

 Greater transit coverage